 Sometimes advertisements are too good to be true.
-But the ad for the CoroCut QD for Y-axis parting tool lived up to it's promises and has given American Valley Machining 500 to 600 percent gains on some operations.
+But the ad for the CoroCut QD for Y-axis parting tool lived up to the message and has given American Valley Machining 500 to 600 percent gains on some operations.

 Brent Schelske knows a good thing when he sees it.
 A process improvement engineer at Valley Machining Company, he was surfing the Sandvik Coromant website recently for technical information when he came across an advertisement for a new kind of cutting tool, one that seemingly breaks the rules of traditional turning operations.
 It’s called the CoroCut QD for Y-axis parting, and whether you’re a machinist or not, you’ll appreciate Schelske’s excitement over the new tool’s potential.

 The company has a long history of innovation.
 Established in 1980 by founders Len Van Otterloo and Chuck Ver Steeg, Valley Machining once specialized in multi-spindle turning.
-The Rock Valley, Iowa machine shop has grown by leaps and bounds since then, however, and today has 85 employees, 100,104 square feet of manufacturing space and provides precision-machined parts to customers throughout North America and countries around the world.
+The Rock Valley, Iowa machine shop has grown by leaps and bounds since then, however, and today has 85 employees, 9300 square metres of manufacturing space, and provides precision-machined parts to customers throughout North America and countries around the world.

 How does it work?
 With conventional parting operations, the cutoff tool is fed into the workpiece using the lathe’s cross slide, or X-axis.
 It works, but as any lathe operator will tell you, parting operations are among the most challenging of all in terms of tool life and predictability, especially on larger workpieces where it’s difficult to achieve good coolant flow and chip evacuation.